-Patients aged 30 and over before 1st July 2020 can access 1st Covid-19 vaccine where available via the National Booking Service (NBS) here
+Patients aged 18 and over can access 1st Covid-19 vaccine where available via the National Booking Service (NBS) here

 We will no longer be offering first dose Covid-19 vaccinations at UMC.
 We are now working collaboratively with all Canterbury practices to deliver vaccines from a central vaccination hub in Canterbury - The Sea Cadet Hall at Vauxhall Road.